 Heat Pump conversion: $125

-You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
+You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 The sun shines frequently in Cedartown, meaning your payback period could last 12.9 years per 5 kW of capacity on the high end.